bokand/URLBarSizing/README.md

 # URLBarSizing
 The mobile browser URL bar is such a pain!
 It interacts with the page in a different way in every browser.
-This page hopes to explain the nuances of how the URL bar affects the web page, document the differences between the browsers, and explain some proposed changes to Chrome to improve the current situation.
+This page hopes to explain the nuances of how the URL bar affects the web page, document the differences between the browsers, and explain some ~~proposed~~ recent changes to Chrome to improve the current situation.

-I've also provided a [demo page](http://bokand.github.io/demo/urlbarsize.html) to demonstrate the proposal.
-Try Chrome 56 (currently [Chrome Dev channel](https://play.google.com/store/apps/details?id=com.chrome.dev&hl=en) to see the difference.
+I've also provided a [demo page](http://bokand.github.io/demo/urlbarsize.html) to demonstrate the issues.
+This page can be used to compare the hehavior between different browsers.

 Note: These URL bar issues are inherent only to mobile platforms so all the above discussion implicitly applies only to the mobile versions of each browser.

-Caveat: I have not had the chance to try out Edge browser on mobile so it's not included below.
+Caveat: ~~I have not had the chance to try out Edge browser on mobile so it's not included below.~~ Edge does not have a movable URL bar.

 ## Update and Summary

-This change is currently on track to ship to stable in Chrome M56.
+This change shipped in Chrome M56.
 I've preserved the rest of this explainer for reference but here's the distilled details of what developers should know:

   * The initial containing block (ICB) is the root containing block for the page.
 When you give the `<html>` element `width: 100%; height: 100%`, its height is calculated from the ICB.
 Prior to this change, when the user hides the URL bar, Chrome would resize the ICB to fit the new visible area.
 With this change, the ICB will not change height in response to the URL bar.
 It will remain fixed to the size it would be when the URL bar is showing.
   * `vh` units are used to size elements on the page with respect to the "viewport" height. `100vh` means use 100% of the viewport height.
 Prior to this change, Chrome would take "viewport" to mean ICB, which also meant these elements would get resized if the URL bar was hidden or shown.
 With this change, `100vh` will remain fixed to the height it would have been when the URL bar was hidden.
 This is different from ICB height to match Safari's behavior.